First Time User? Sign Up Now

 Embryonal tumors are a collection of biologically heterogeneous lesions that share the tendency to disseminate throughout the nervous system via cerebrospinal fluid (CSF) pathways.
 Although there is significant variability, histologically these tumors are grouped together because they are at least partially composed of hyperchromatic cells (blue cell tumors on standard staining) with little cytoplasm, which are densely packed and demonstrate a high degree of mitotic activity.
 Other histologic and immunohistochemical features, such as the degree of apparent cellular transformation along identifiable cell lineages (ependymal, glial, etc.), can be used to separate these tumors to some degree.
 However, a convention, which has been accepted by the WHO, also separates these tumors on the basis of presumed location of origin within the central nervous system (CNS).
 Molecular studies have substantiated the differences between tumors arising in different areas of the brain and give partial credence to this classification approach.

-As of 2016, the WHO has proposed an integrated phenotypic and genotypic classification system for CNS tumors.
+As of 2016, the WHO has proposed an integrated phenotypic and genotypic classification system for CNS tumors in which diagnoses are layered with WHO grade, histologic classification, and molecular classification.
 The term primitive neuroectodermal tumor (PNET) has been removed from the newest WHO diagnostic lexicon, although some rare entities (e.g., medulloepithelioma) have remained.
 A molecularly distinct entity, embryonal tumor with multilayered rosettes (ETMR), C19MC-altered, has been added, encompassing embryonal tumor with abundant neuropil and true rosettes (ETANTR), ependymoblastoma, and medulloepithelioma.
 The WHO classification will be updated as other molecularly distinct entities are defined.

 The pathologic diagnosis of embryonal tumors is based primarily on histological and immunohistological microscopic features.
 However, molecular genetic studies are employed increasingly to subclassify embryonal tumors.
 These molecular genetic findings are also being utilized for risk stratification and treatment planning.[3,4,5,6]

-The most recent WHO categorization of embryonal tumors is as follows:
+The 2016 WHO categorization of embryonal tumors is as follows:

 Figure 1.
 Anatomy of the inside of the brain, showing the pineal and pituitary glands, optic nerve, ventricles (with cerebrospinal fluid shown in blue), and other parts of the brain.
 The posterior fossa is the region below the tentorium, which separates the cortex from the cerebellum and essentially denotes the region containing the brain stem, cerebellum, and fourth ventricle.